Radio & Online Competitions

 Online editorial competitions

 Online competitions are usually housed on the ‘competitions’ pages of the online consumer titles such as Closer, Grazia and Heat, and – if the prize value is high enough – national tabloid news publications such as the Mirror Online and the Sun Online.
-A branded image usually accompanies the competition details; however, many will also display branded video content to sit alongside the competition which can be an valuable way of pairing up video production and public relation competition activity.
+A branded image usually accompanies the competition details; however, many will also display branded video content to sit alongside the competition, which can be a valuable way of pairing up video production and PR competition activity.

 Radio stations covering the competition on the airwaves will often also host the competition on their website and signpost listeners there to enter.
-Brands receive“double hit” with this crossover and by targeting both online and radio, we are effectively targeting a greater number of people.
+Brands receive a “double hit” with this crossover and, by targeting both online and radio, we are effectively reaching a greater number of people.